-- Place the each round onto a parchment lined baking sheet.
+- Place each round onto a parchment-lined baking sheet.
 Evenly spacing each piece

 - Lightly oil your hands and gently press each bun with your fingers to flatten it.

-- Cover the buns with plastic wrap and let rest for 15 minutes.
+- Cover the buns with plastic wrap and let them rest for 15 minutes.

 - After 15 minutes, use a second sheet tray to gently press and flatten the buns out further.
 The buns are now ready to be topped.

-- Using a bench knife, divide each topping logs into 4 pieces.
+- Using a bench knife, divide each topping log into 4 pieces.

 - Place the topping slices between two pieces of plastic wrap and flatten each piece into a disk using a small plate.